PaddlePaddle/Paddle/doc/getstarted/build_and_install/docker_install_en.rst

 Usage of CPU-only and GPU Images
 ----------------------------------

-For each version of PaddlePaddle, we release 2 types of Docker images: development image and production image.
+For each version of PaddlePaddle, we release two types of Docker images: development image and production image.
 Production image includes CPU-only version and a CUDA GPU version and their no-AVX versions.
 We put the docker images on `dockerhub.com